Last Updated on June 19, 2023 by Matt

 Another reason why you may want to get rid of some old wax is when getting ready for a surf trip.
 Not only because you’ll probably have to change to a type of wax that is appropriate to the climate you’ll be surfing in, but also because it’s a pain in the ass when the wax melts inside the board bag.

-When removing wax from the deck of your surfboard, the sun is your best allie.
+When removing wax from the deck of your surfboard, the sun is your best ally.
 Leave the board under direct sunlight for between 5 to 10 minutes, until the wax softens.
-Do not expose the board to the sun for too long otherwise it may get damaged.
+Do not expose the board to the sun for too long otherwise, it may get damaged.

 The wax doesn’t have to melt completely; the idea is simply to facilitate the next stage.
 Once it is soft enough, grab the flat side of a wax comb (an old plastic credit or phone card will also work) and scrape the deck from nose to tail in long, straight lines.
 Wipe the comb clean on some toilet paper or paper towel after each line, and repeat the process until most of the wax is gone.
 There’s no need to apply too much pressure when using the wax comb.